Quick answer

 Common mistakes to avoid

-Selling from abroad (diaspora sellers)
+Selling from abroad

 I sell for diaspora clients every month.
 The transaction looks and feels the same as a local sale — it is just scheduled and communicated with a bit more care.